khillah/sf2442/README.md

 ### Note
 The program must first read the initialization data from standard input.
 Then, within an infinite loop, read the contextual data from the standard input (player positions and state of the grid) and provide to the standard output the desired instructions.

+## Game Input

+### Initialization input
+* Line 1: playerCount: the number of drones in the race.
+* Line 2: laps: the number of laps to complete the race.
+* Line 3: boosts, the number of boosts you can use during the race.
+* Line 4: checkpointCount: the number of checkpoints in the circuit.
+* Next checkpointCount lines: 2 integerscheckpointX, checkpointY for the coordinates of the checkpoint.

+### Input for one game turn
+* Next playerCount lines: 5 integers representing one of the drones.
+The first drone of the list is always yours. x & y for the position. vx & vy for the speed vector. nextCheckPointId for the number of the next checkpoint the drone must go through.

+### Output for one game turn
+* A single line: 2 integers for the target coordinates of your drone followed by thrust, the acceleration to give your drone or the keyword BOOST.

+##Constraints
+* 0 <= thrust <= 100
+* 2 <= playerCount <= 3
+* 2 <= checkpointCount <= 8
+* 2 <= boosts <= 8
+* Response time per turn <= 100ms